modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ```

 #### Change and reason for the change
 This draws a clear line between the constant and flexible array sizes.
 This is important for portability (lack of clear separation opens up for different interpretations, where what is considered valid code in one tool is considered a type error in another).
-The clear separation also means that flexible array size becomes an isolated Flat Modelica language feature that can be easily defined as an unsupported feature in eFMI.
+The clear separation also means that flexible array size becomes an isolated Base Modelica language feature that can be easily defined as an unsupported feature in eFMI.

 To only consider a flexible size compatible with another flexible size is a restriction that may be removed in the future, allowing different forms of inference on the array sizes.
-For now, however, such inference is not considered necessary for a first version of Flat Modelica, and defining such inference would also involve too much work at this stage of Flat Modelica development.
+For now, however, such inference is not considered necessary for a first version of Base Modelica, and defining such inference would also involve too much work at this stage of Base Modelica development.

 It is believed that the clear separation of constant and flexible array sizes is also a necessary starting point for a future extension to allow components with flexible array size outside functions.